-Judge Navarro was nominated by President Barack Obama on December 24, 2009 to United States District Judge for the District of Nevada.
+On January 1, 2014, Judge Navarro became Chief Judge of the United States District Court for the District of Nevada.
+Chief Judge Navarro was nominated by President Barack Obama on December 24, 2009 (Christmas Eve) to United States District Judge for the District of Nevada.
 She was confirmed by a unanimous vote of the U.S. Senate on May 5, 2010 (Cinco de Mayo) and took the oath as a United States District Judge on May 25, 2010.
-She was recommended for the bench by the Senate Majority Leader Harry Reid while she was serving as a Chief Deputy District Attorney for Clark County in the Civil Division where she defended Clark County and the Board of County Commissioners from various civil lawsuits, including section 1983 Civil Rights cases and Employment Law cases from 2005 to 2010.
-She litigated cases primarily in federal court and the Ninth Circuit and also litigated a civil trial in state court using a rarely used statute and successfully removed the Clark County Recorder from elected office for acts of criminal misconduct.
-On January 1, 2014, Judge Navarro became Chief Judge of the United States District Court for the District of Nevada.
-Other legal positions Judge Navarro has held include: Associate Attorney with the law firm of Kelly & Sullivan, Ltd., Research and Writing Specialist with the Office of the Nevada Federal Public Defender, Law Clerk for the Nevada Appellate and Post Conviction Project, a Legal Extern to the Honorable Philip M. Pro, of the Federal District Court of Nevada and a Law Clerk for the Arizona Capital Representation Project.
+She was recommended for the bench by Senate Majority Leader Harry Reid while she was serving as a Chief Deputy District Attorney for Clark County in the Civil Division where she defended Clark County and the Board of County Commissioners from various civil lawsuits, including section 1983 Civil Rights cases and Employment Law cases from 2005 to 2010.
+She litigated cases primarily in federal district court and in the ninth circuit but also litigated a civil trial in state court using a rarely used statute successfully removing Clark County Recorder Frances Deane from elected office for acts of criminal misconduct.

+In the 1990’s, Chief Judge Navarro ran her own successful law firm representing clients charged with both state and federal criminal offenses as well as clients seeking relief in Family Court.
+She was awarded consecutive conflict attorney contracts with the Eighth Judicial District Court and was also appointed by the U.S. District Court of Nevada to provide indigent defense services as a Criminal Justice Act Panel (CJA) Attorney.
+Other legal positions Chief Judge Navarro has held include: Associate Attorney with the law firm of Kelly & Sullivan, Ltd., Research and Writing Specialist with the Office of the Nevada Federal Public Defender, Law Clerk for the Nevada Appellate and Post-Conviction Project, Legal Extern to the Honorable Philip M. Pro, of the Federal District Court of Nevada and Law Clerk for the Arizona Capital Representation Project.

-Judge Navarro is 46 years old and has been married for 18 years to Clark County Chief Deputy District Attorney Brian Rutledge, a career criminal prosecutor.
-Their three sons are ages 15, 13 and 10.
+Judge Navarro is 48 years old and has been married for 20 years.
+Their three sons are ages 17, 15 and 12.